spellboundhaven/my-website/DEPLOYMENT.md

 - Verify RESEND_API_KEY is correct
 - Check that domain is verified in Resend
 - Update `from` addresses to match verified domain
+- Check HOST_EMAIL is set correctly
 - Check Vercel logs for errors

-### Stripe Payments Failing
+### Booking Inquiries Not Received
-- Verify STRIPE_SECRET_KEY is correct
+- Verify HOST_EMAIL environment variable is set
-- Check webhook endpoint is accessible
+- Check spam/junk folder
-- Verify STRIPE_WEBHOOK_SECRET matches Stripe dashboard
-- Test with Stripe test cards first
+- Test with your own email first
+- Check Vercel function logs for errors
+- Verify RESEND_API_KEY is valid

 ### Database Connection Issues
 - Verify POSTGRES_URL is correct